arainho/arainho.github.io/_posts/2016-07-05-clone-disks-with-dd.md

 rw   256   512  4096       2048   1000203091968   /dev/sda1
 ```

-To lock property of device _sda_, this will set the device and partition to read-only mode
+### 2. Lock property of device _sda_, this will set the device and partition to read-only mode

 ```sh
 blockdev --setro /dev/sda
 blockdev --setro /dev/sda1